oVirt/ovirt-site/source/develop/infra/infrastructure.html.md

 People who come to work on this project are *not* already experts, but they might be.
 You are welcome to learn with us.

-### Openning tickets to the Infra team
+### Opening tickets to the Infra team

-*   The issue tracker is in a 'trac' instance, [here](https://fedorahosted.org/ovirt/report/1)
-*   You can open a ticket to the infra team here [1](https://fedorahosted.org/ovirt/newticket)
+*   Email infra-support@ovirt.org, this will automatically open a ticket on our [Jira instance](https://ovirt-jira.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=OVIRT).
+If you don't have a user, it will automatically send you a registration email and set you as a watcher on the ticket.

 ### Joining